Back in My Day Education Concert

 Badelt / Zimmer: Excerpt from Pirates of the Caribbean: “The Curse of the Black Pearl” (2003)

 The KSO does not offer transportation to concerts.
-To assist schools with arranging transportation to these concerts we encourage you to click the links provided for resources available to schools in our area: ArtsLinks located in Cincinnati has an ArtsBus program for schools located within the I-275 Beltway, and Target offers field trip grants to fund the cost of buses.
+To assist schools with arranging transportation to these concerts we encourage you to click the links provided for resources available to schools in our area: ArtsLinks located in Cincinnati has an ArtsBus program for schools located within the I-275 Beltway,

 Lesson plans and activities on many of the musical selections offered on this program are available at Classics for Kids, produced by WGUC.
 (Links found by clicking on the composers name above).